 Participation, Attendance, and Professionalism: Students must attend EVERY class.
 This is an interactive, "hands-on" class that will require your energy, focus, and respectful participation.
 Students will meet once a week for the duration of the semester.
 Please see calendar below for specific class dates.
 Any classes missed will require a make-up class.
 If students do not make up the session, their hours will not count for the week of missed supervision.
 It is imperative that students receive supervision throughout the semester, and it is a CACREP requirement.
 Student presentations count as part of the participation grade.
 Students will also present on cases weekly.
 Please consider that it is a learning experience for all class members to learn from one another, therefore students are required to give feedback to others.
 Students are expected to act in the role of a professional consultant at this stage of development in the program.
 Students will bring cases to each class meeting and be prepared to discuss the cases, maintaining client confidentiality.
-Students will be prepared to participate in group sessions during class meetings.
-These sessions will be of a personal growth nature.
+Students will be of a personal growth nature.
 Participation in the group process will be noted on the final grade.